 Love is and has always been difficult, challenging, and at times uncomfortable.
 This challenge of engaging online begs us to love one another, even when it’s difficult, especially when it’s difficult.
 We must now face these difficulties in new ways as we seek to love Christ in our neighbor who may not agree with us.

-Billy Myers is an FJV ‘19-’20 who spent his past year at the University of Detroit Mercy, working in the ministry office.
-He is currently a student at Union Theological Seminary where he is pursuing a Masters of Divinity.
-Billy is passionate about the transformative power that music can bring to our prayer and contemplation, especially when considering issues of social justice.
+William Myers is a former Jesuit Volunteer (‘19-’20) who spent a year at the University of Detroit Mercy working in the ministry office.
+He is currently a student at Union Theological Seminary where he is pursuing a masters of Divinity.
+William is passionate about the transformative power that music can bring to our prayer and contemplation, especially when considering issues of social justice.